alkoclick/alkoclick.github.io/words/10 years of professional software engineering.md

 3. Alignment
 4. Foundational beliefs

 Many of the things I've learned are abstract ideas, but I've tried to include a fair share of practical advice.
-I hope you'll forgive me for not going too deep in my limited time - I hope to give you the seeds of ideas rather than complete meals.
+I hope you'll forgive me for not going too deep in my limited time - I hope to give you the seeds of ideas rather than processed meals.

 ![](../media/school-of-athens.png)
 *[Raphael](https://commons.wikimedia.org/wiki/File:%22The_School_of_Athens%22_by_Raffaello_Sanzio_da_Urbino.jpg), Public domain, via Wikimedia Commons*